siddhartha-gadgil/DeptWeb/_events/2021-07-29-dilip-patil-farewell.md

 _If $A[X,Y] \cong B[X,Y]$, does this imply $A \cong B$?_

-\noindent In this talk we shall present four dimensional seminormal affine domains over ${\mathbb C}$ for which the above question does not hold.
+In this talk we shall present four dimensional seminormal affine domains over ${\mathbb C}$ for which the above question does not hold.

 This is a joint work with Professor T. Asanuma.